2025 Texas A&M Aggies football team

-The 2025 Texas A&M Aggies football team represents Texas A&M University during the 2025 NCAA Division I FBS football season.
-The Aggies play their home games at Kyle Field located in College Station, Texas, and compete as members of the Southeastern Conference (SEC).
-They are led by Mike Elko in his second year as the team's head coach.
+The 2025 Texas A&M Aggies football team represented Texas A&M University during the 2025 NCAA Division I FBS football season.
+The Aggies played their home games at Kyle Field located in College Station, Texas, and compete as members of the Southeastern Conference (SEC).
+They were led by Mike Elko in his second year as the team's head coach.
 Their Week 3 road victory against Notre Dame marked their first against a ranked opponent since 2014.
-After their week 11 win against South Carolina, they achieved their first 10–0 start since 1992.
+After their week 13 win against Samford, they achieved their first 11–0 start since 1992.
+They earned a No. 3 ranking in the AP Poll, their highest ranking since 1995, and maintained the ranking from Weeks 9–14.
+The Aggies finished the season 11–2 after losses to Texas and Miami (FL).

+The Texas A&M Aggies football team drew an average home attendance of 106,159 in 2025, the highest in Kyle Field history.
+The December playoff game against Miami recorded a home attendance of 104,122 fans, the second-highest in college football playoff history.

 The game against South Carolina was of note, as the Aggies found themselves in a 30–3 hole in the first half, before ultimately completing the largest comeback win in school history, winning 31–30.
-It was also the first time since at least 2004 that a team completed a 27+ point comeback in SEC play.
+It was also the first time since at least 1992 that a team completed a 27+ point comeback in SEC play.

+The Texas A&M Aggies earned their first ever College Football Playoff selection, and were eliminated in a first round 10–3 loss to Miami.